 A report that was published this spring in Tennessee found that corporal punishment is disproportionally used on students with disabilities, and that in the 2012-2013 school year, 2,000 students with disabilities were physically punished at school.

 People responded to Cliffe’s thread by sharing their own stories about corporal punishment–and these statements reinforce the idea that corporal punishment and paddling is harmful.

 I grew up being paddled at a few schools in south Louisiana.
-I remember one principal even drilled holes in his paddle. 😪 One time i got paddled because my shorts were considered "too short." a grown ass man paddling a young girl for shorts being too short? gross.— memento mori (@mulder_w_fox) September 9, 2018
+I remember one principal even drilled holes in his paddle. 😪 One time i got paddled because my shorts were considered "too short." a grown ass man paddling a young girl for shorts being too short? gross.— dragon age fan account (@mulder_w_fox) September 9, 2018